snowplow-archive/snowplow.github.com/_posts/2017-03-06-gcp-dataflow-streaming-example-project-0.1.0-released.md

 Before you can run your application, you'll need to setup a proper config file.
 There's an example in [config/config.hocon.sample][config].
 If you've been using the same names as we did, you'll only need to perform some minimal changes to that example file (namely: the project ID; adjusting the Pub/Sub topic full name; setting Dataflow's correct staging location)

-Then, inside your Vagrant box run:
+Then, inside your Vagrant box run (assuming you've built the project, as instructed.
+Alternatively, you can download it from [Bintray][bintray]):

 {% highlight bash %}
 guest$ inv run_project --config=path/to/config/file --fat-jar-path=path/to/fat.jar